Leandromaro/Java-Design-Patterns/README.md

 Another benefit is that adding a new item to the system is easy, it will require change only in visitor interface and implementation and existing item classes will not be affected.

+An acknowledged __objection__ to the Visitor pattern is that is represents a regression to functional decomposition - separate the algorithms from the data structures.
+While this is a legitimate interpretation, perhaps a better perspective/rationale is the goal of promoting non-traditional behavior to full object status.

 ## References
 This guide has taken some examples from:
   - [Journaldev](https://www.journaldev.com/1827/java-design-patterns-example-tutorial).